Superman III: Plot

 The conglomerate Webscoe Industries hires computer programmer Gus Gorman, who secretly embezzles $85,000 from the company payroll.
-Gus comes to the attention of Webscoe's CEO, Ross Webster.
+He comes to the attention of Webscoe's CEO, Ross Webster.
 A cunning billionaire fixated on using technology for financial domination, Webster sees Gus's skills as a valuable asset.
-With the help of his stern sister Vera and his mistress Lorelei Ambrosia, he blackmails Gus into aiding his schemes.
+With the help of his stern sister, Vera, and his mistress Lorelei Ambrosia, he blackmails Gus into aiding his schemes.

-Superman extinguishes a fire in a chemical plant, and, as Clark Kent, he returns to Smallville for his high school reunion.
-Clark reconnects with childhood friend Lana Lang, who has a young son named Ricky.
-Superman later saves Ricky from a combine harvester accident during a picnic with Lana.
+Clark Kent, accompanied by Jimmy Olsen, returns to Smallville for his high school reunion.
+Along the way Clark—as Superman—extinguishes a fire in a chemical plant.
+Jimmy is injured during the fire and is taken to hopsital.
+In Smallville, Clark reconnects with childhood friend Lana Lang, who has a young son named Ricky.
+Superman later saves the boy from a combine harvester during a picnic with Lana.

 Webster orders Gus to use the weather satellite 'Vulcan' to create a storm that destroys coffee crops in Colombia, aiming to corner the market.
 Gus complies, but Superman neutralizes the storm.
-Recognizing Superman as a threat, Webster orders Gus to synthesize Kryptonite.
-He does so, substituting tar for an unknown element in the chemical makeup.
+Recognizing the hero as a threat, Webster orders Gus to synthesize Kryptonite.
+When the computer fails to recognize the total chemical composition, he substitutes tar for the unknown elements.
 Lana invites Superman to Ricky's birthday party.
-Gus and Vera infiltrate the party and give Superman the synthetic Kryptonite, which leaves him unharmed, to their confusion.
-Instead, he gradually becomes corrupted after exposure to it, leading to him committing acts of vandalism such as straightening the Leaning Tower of Pisa and blowing out the Olympic Flame.
+Gus and Vera infiltrate the party, giving Superman the synthetic Kryptonite, which leaves him unharmed, to their confusion.
+Instead, he gradually becomes corrupted after exposure to it, committing sophomoric acts such as straightening the Leaning Tower of Pisa and blowing out the Olympic Flame.

 Gus proposes building a supercomputer for Webster in exchange for creating an energy crisis by redirecting oil tankers.
 Lorelei seduces Superman and manipulates him into causing an oil spill.
 Superman suffers a nervous breakdown and splits into two beings: the corrupted Superman and Clark Kent.
-The two fight, and Clark defeats his corrupted counterpart.
-Superman then repairs the damage of the oil spill.

-After surviving exploding rockets and a missile, he confronts Webster, Vera, and Lorelei in the supercomputer.
-The computer becomes self-aware, and defends itself against attempts to disable it as it transforms Vera into a cyborg.
-Vera attacks Webster and Lorelei with energy beams that immobilize them.
-Superman retrieves acid from the chemical plant, destroying the computer.
+The two fight, and Clark defeats his corrupted counterpart by strangling him to death.
+The renewed Superman then repairs the damage from the oil spill.
+After surviving exploding rockets and a missile, Superman confronts Webster, Vera, and Lorelei in the supercomputer.
+The computer becomes self-aware and defends itself against attempts to disable it as it transforms Vera into a cyborg.
+Vera then attacks Webster and Lorelei with energy beams that immobilize them.
+Superman retrieves a can of acid from the chemical plant and uses it to destroy the computer.
+Superman hands Webster, Vera and Lorelei to the authorities.
 Gus starts anew in West Virginia.

 Meanwhile, Clark visits Lana in Metropolis, where she begins working as a secretary for Perry White.
 Lois Lane returns from Bermuda with an exposé on corruption, and Superman restores the Leaning Tower of Pisa before flying into space.